techhoney15/validations-npm/README.md

 isStrongPassword
 This function checks the strength of a password, ensuring it meets specific criteria for complexity.

+detectLanguage
+This function detects the language of a given text, such as English or Arabic.

 isValidDate
 This function validates the format and correctness of a date.

-isTextArabic
-This function determines whether a text string is in Arabic.

-isTextEnglish
-This function determines whether a text string is in English.

 variableIsEmpty
 This function checks whether a variable is empty or undefined.